poudelrohan/TicTacAI/README.md

 - User can view comprehensive statistics of their gameplay
 - User can access settings to customize their experience

-**Optional Nice-to-have Stories**

-- User can customize player names for personalized experience
-- User can reset statistics to start fresh
-- User can see their win/loss ratio and game history trends
-- User can enjoy enhanced AI that makes strategic and creative moves via OpenAI integration
-- User can experience different AI personalities and difficulty progressions

 **Future Features (Not Yet Implemented)**